Author Archives: seeker

 These are some basic principles I use to help sort through the various topics and suggested explanations.
 Using them can simplify discussions.

-Conspiracy theories strike me as an attempt to hold on to a cherished idea when there is insufficient evidence to support it.
+Bielefeld Conspiracy theories strike me as an attempt to hold on to a cherished idea when there is insufficient evidence to support it.
 Rather than consider that the idea is wrong, a person clings to it and invents reasons to … Continue reading

 The Sphinx Until recently, the Sphinx wasn’t considered much of a mystery.
 There it sat, right by the Great Pyramid, a large but ordinary-looking sculpture located close to one of the most mysterious structures ever built.
 Sure, the Sphinx might … Continue reading

 I find it annoying when people accuse those who disagree with them of being stupid, crazy, afraid, or otherwise flawed.
 The assumption seems to be that no one could possibly disagree with them on rational grounds.
 This is arrogant bullshit.

-In 1895, German physicist Wilhelm Conrad Röntgen discovered X-rays while playing around in his laboratory.
+Prosper-René Blondlot In 1895, German physicist Wilhelm Conrad Röntgen discovered X-rays while playing around in his laboratory.
 The discovery made enormous contributions to physics and other sciences.
 Röntgen received the first Nobel Prize for Physics his work.
 It also triggered … Continue reading